padeir0/anu/readme.md

     let a = 0, b = 1, c = 2
     let z = \{&a, &b, &c}

-    #                v error: use of container with moved references
-    for each item in z do
+    for item in z do
       F[item]

+    let ohno = z
+    #          ^ error: use of container with possibly invalid references
   end

-proc F[&int] do nil;
+proc F[take a:&int] do nil;
 ```

-The following is a valid way to operate on references inside a `for`:
+The following is way to operate on references inside a `for` without
+invalidating the collection:

 ```
 proc main do